OscarFox3/SimpleAdventureGame/README.md

 ## Design

-The design of the project will be constructed around GUI.
+The design of the project will be constructed with Unreal Engine.